- Appealing style, inside and out

 The 2009 Audi Q5 sports the sleek lines of a sweet German sedan, a date-worthy cabin, and good, hefty, but gimmicky handling.

-The 2009 Audi Q5 is the German automaker’s first compact sport-utility vehicle, and it's a direct competitor to the Mercedes-Benz GLK and BMW X3, as well as the Lexus RX crossovers.
-It’s available in one drivetrain configuration, with “quattro” all-wheel drive, a six-cylinder engine, and a six-speed automatic.
+The 2009 Audi Q5 is the German automaker's first compact sport-utility vehicle, and it's a direct competitor to the Benz GLK, BMW X3, and Lexus RX crossovers.
+It's comes with a V-6 engine, all-wheel drive, and a six-speed automatic.
 The 2009 Audi Q5 provided to TheCarConnection.com for this Bottom Line road test summary carries a base price of $38,025, including destination, and an as-delivered price of $48,275.

-The 2009 Q5 offers a comfortable, roomy cabin and cargo hold for well-heeled buyers.
-As long as or longer overall than all the competition save for the 2010 Lexus RX, the Q5 is among the widest vehicles in its class and sports the longest wheelbase.
-That gives front passengers more than enough leg- and shoulder room; headroom is numerically mid-pack, but the Q5 tested here, with a panoramic sunroof, still has enough height for six-foot drivers and passengers.
-The seats themselves are firm and adjust for great comfort, even in back, where the passengers can recline for long-trip comfort.
-The second-row seats split and fold to create more cargo space, but even when five people (four adults, really) are seated inside, there’s enough cargo room for four roll-on suitcases and a clear view out the rear hatch glass.
-Audi molds in 1-liter-sized drink holders in all the doors, the console, and the fold-down armrest in the backseat, so you’ll remain well-hydrated.
+Audi offers a roomy cabin and cargo hold for well-heeled buyers.
+As long as or longer overall than most of the competition, the Q5 is among the widest vehicles in its class and sports the longest wheelbase.
+That gives front seat passengers plenty of and shoulder and leg room, while headroom is average (but good enough for six-foot drivers and passengers).
+The front seats are firm and well-bolstered, while the comfortable second-row seats fold down for expanded cargo space.
+Audi molds in 1-liter-sized drink holders in door panels, in the console, and in the fold-down armrest in the backseat.